Kintar/Stellar-Trader/README.markdown

 price based on supply.
 2. Develop populations.
 Populations have personality, which determines how quickly they consume different items from their market, thus influencing supply.
-3. Add demand modelling to markets.
-Adjust prices based on population personality, with higher demand items becoming more expensive until the market is saturated.
+3. Develop a basic, forms-based UI.

 ### Phase Two
 1. Add stellar bodies.
 Bodies have parents (the body they orbit) and orbital parameters defining their motion.
 Bodies are associated with a market, providing distance between markets that will vary over time.
 2. Add trade vessels with speed, fuel capacity, and cargo capacity.
 Phase two vessels will travel in a straight line toward their destination, altering course as the destination moves.
+3. Add demand modelling to markets.
+Adjust prices based on population personality, with higher demand items becoming more expensive until the market is saturated.

 ### Phase Three
 1. Add production facilities which can produce items if their requirements are available in the market.
 2. Track production cost of items based on the price of the required items at time of production.
+3. Upgrade UI to basic graphics.

 ### Phase Four
 1. Add computer-controlled traders.